allinfra-ltd/sw-engineering-tests/web-development/full-stack/senior/challenge-frameworks.md

     - should be able to submit the long url and display the shortened url
     - should be able to visit or copy the shortened url
     - should be able to type in the encoded url and get the decoded one
-    - should be able to see encoded urls
+    - should be able to see a list of encoded urls

 ### Evaluation Criteria